 Around the time that Hitchcock began developing No Bail for the Judge another picture would enter pre-production that also dealt with violence against prostitutes, although with a far less graphic approach.
-Much like Hitchcock, Michael Powell had enjoyed something of a career boost during the 1940s and ’50s but it would be the 1960 horror Peeping Tom that ultimately ruin the director’s career.
+Much like Hitchcock, Michael Powell had enjoyed something of a career boost during the forties and fifties but it would be the 1960 horror Peeping Tom that ultimately ruin the director’s career.
 Following the hideous deeds of a young man who mounts a camera onto his weapon so he can film the faces of his victims as he take their lives, the movie caused considerable controversy upon its release, primarily for portraying the events from the murderer’s point-of-view, thus making him the protagonist, while also depicting acts of violence in a sexual context.
 It would be during the development of both pictures that new laws would be introduced that would have a significant impact on the narrative of No Bail for the Judge and how Hitchcock intended to portray the story on screen.

 The Street Offences Act 1959 prohibited public solicitation in an attempt to keep prostitutes from out of the doorways and streets and confined to the windows of their apartments or suitable establishments and with this legislation came a maximum penalty of seven years in prison.
 Hitchcock had intended on showing the young women in his movie working the streets and providing an easy target for the killer who had targeted Flossie but with these new changes in the law that would come into effect on 16 July 1959 ‘ladies of the night’ would no longer be able to ply their trade out in the open.
 ‘They would have signals, or whatever and the guy would come in the building,’ explained producer an occasional actor Norman Lloyd.
 ‘This absolutely destroyed Hitch’s concept of the world – it had to be on the streets, he couldn’t see himself shooting people knocking on windows.’